Restrictive Covenants Solicitors

 How do restrictive covenants affect your rights?

-You generally have the right to terminate your employment and seek employment elsewhere as you see fit.
+You generally have the right to terminate your employment with your employer and seek alternative employment elsewhere as you see fit.
 Anything that interferes with that right may be considered a restraint of trade and therefore not enforceable.

 Restrictive covenants cannot generally interfere with your rights to: